geelen/glenmaddern.com/src/lib/articles/icss.md

 ---
-title: "Interoperable CSS"
+title: Interoperable CSS
-strap: "A CSS standard for the Loader Age"
+strap: A CSS standard for the Loader Age
 date: "2015-06-21"
+published: true
 ---

 CSS is a lot of things.
 Frustrating to newcomers, essential (even admirable) to those of us who use it day-to-day.
 It's so intertwined with the browser's rendering model that it can be hard to figure out what's CSS and what's the browser.
 And as most of us know from experience, it's *extremely* easy to build an unmaintainable mess with it.

-Whatever you think of CSS, it's demonstrably ***underspecified***.
+Whatever you think of CSS, it's demonstrably ***underspecified***. (edit: one of the CSS authoring committee rightly pointed out that the correct word is ***incomplete***.
+CSS as it stands is unambiguous, and implementations in modern browsers don't differ, but it doesn't cover everything the users want.
+That's not underspecification.)
 Gaps in the language itself gave rise to a host of pre-processors, polyfills & workarounds, and the lack of any true runtime isolation resulted in a long line of conventions & techniques to keep code maintainable.
 Until the spec catches up (CSS Variables, Color functions, Custom Breakpoints, the Shadow DOM etc) the void gets filled by a cacophony of ideas & suggestions, with often very little overlap.

 This dramatic lack of consensus is a real hindrance.
 To borrow a phrase from the greatest Australian film ever made: